franzmohr/oenb/README.md

 #> 1          1                 OeNB, Eurosystem and Monetary Indicators
 #> 2         11 Balance Sheet Items of the Oesterreichische Nationalbank
 #> 3         13      Monetary Aggregates, Consolidated MFI Balance Sheet
-#> 4         14             Debt Instruments, Deposits and Loans of MFIs
+#> 4         14                               Loans and deposits of MFIs
 #> 5  100140001                                     Development of loans
-#> 6  100140002             Debt Instruments, Deposits and Loans of MFIs
+#> 6  100140002                               Loans and deposits of MFIs
 ```

 ### Dataset overview